- Your Stressful Life Can Impact Your Hormone Balance

 - Spices have antioxidants too: Use as many spices as possible with each meal.
 Herbs with a high ORAC value are super-high in anti-oxidants and can be mixed together in empty spice jars and used with every meal instead of just salt and pepper.

-- There’s a great activity for kids to explore which herbs they find pleasant or unpleasant in the Kids Cook Real Food eCourse.
+- There’s a great activity for kids to explore which herbs they find pleasant or unpleasant in our online cooking class the Kids Cook Real Food eCourse.
 Once the kids figure out which spices they find pleasant, they can have their own “sweet” and “savory” mixes to use!

 - Eat a cup of blueberries (or other dark berries) every day.